aleksandr-sabitov/Deutsche-Borse-data/README.md

-# Deutsche Börse dataset - Spark SQL case (Linux/Mac)
+# Deutsche Börse dataset - Spark SQL case (Linux/Mac/Win with some caveats)
 This repository is used to demo Spark SQL case for Deutsche Börse dataset - https://github.com/Deutsche-Boerse/dbg-pds

 #### One time activies - in order to be able to run things